-These stem tip leaves of Vangueria infausta give the tree’s typical elliptic leaf-shape, often obscured by galls; some leaves are also seen that are almost round.
+These stem-tip leaves of Vangueria infausta subsp. infausta present the typical elliptic leaf-shape, often obscured by galls, while some leaves are almost round.
 The leaves are opposite, growing on hairy stalks of 3 mm to 10 mm long.

 Deforming caused by galls, some clearly stalked, is eye-catching in the photo and common on these trees.